LaunchCodeEducation/skills-back-end-java/java4python/introduction/README.md

 ### Hello, World in Java

-Here is the a Java program with the same functionality as the Python Hello, World program:
+Here is a Java program with the same functionality as the Python Hello, World program:

 ```java
 public class Hello {